 Many of us connected with TechBridge will soon gather with family or friends for a Thanksgiving feast and will reflect upon our good fortunes and the gift of being together to share our blessings.
-As TechBridge supporters, I know your thoughts will also include those less fortunate, many of whom are helped by the hundreds of nonprofit, charitable organizations that TechBridge supports to do more good.
+As TechBridge supporters, I know your thoughts will also include those less fortunate, many of whom are helped by the hundreds of nonprofit charitable organizations that TechBridge supports to do more good.

-HUNGER.
 You can be proud that TechBridge fights hunger through technology.
-TechBridge software helps food security organizations like Feeding America move 6 billion pounds of food each year through food banks, food pantries and shelters to those most in need across the nation.
+TechBridge software helps food security organizations like Feeding America move 6 billion pounds of food each year through food banks, food pantries, and shelters to those most in need across the nation.
 In our now decade-long relationship with Feeding America and others in that space, we have harnessed three types of technologies to protect against hunger and food waste through inventory management technologies and redirect these goods to nonprofits working on the frontlines.
-Revolutionized by forward thinkers like Bill Bolling of the Food Well Alliance, day-to-day hunger in this country has been redefined, in part, because of the bridges built between businesses, nonprofit and government agencies with the application of information technology.
-TechBridge solutions make food more secure and more accessible, helping people find hope, survive, move out of poverty and toward stable lives.
+Revolutionized by forward thinkers like Bill Bolling of the Food Well Alliance, day-to-day hunger in this country has been redefined, in part, because of the bridges built between businesses, nonprofits, and government agencies with the application of information technology.
+TechBridge solutions make food more secure and more accessible, helping people find hope, survive, and move out of poverty and toward stable lives.

 Want in the land of plenty has long perplexed Americans.
 How can we fix this?
 We are a nation of smart, industrious people with immense resources.
 Where can the answer be found?
-To that, I think of something prudent our 2019 Ed Steinike CIO Award recipient Bryson Koehler (CTO, Equifax) told the audience at the Digital Ball; Bryson observed that — looking at all of the issues that impact those trapped in poverty —
+To that, I think of something prudent our Ed Steinike CIO Award recipient Bryson Koehler (CTO, Equifax) told the audience at the Digital Ball; Bryson observed that — looking at all of the issues that impact those trapped in poverty —